 Manuel Morales, lawyer, expert in environmental law, civil society network management and advocacy.
 Read more

-Andrea Repetto Vargas, lawyer, expert in conflict resolution, dialogue processes, and accountability mechanisms Read more
+Andrea Repetto Vargas, MICI Director.
+She is a lawyer, expert in conflict resolution, dialogue processes, and accountability mechanisms Read more

 Mélanie Salagnat, business manager, expert in corporate social responsibility, and business and social impact assessment.
 Read more